NiraOfficial/niraclient/README.md

 ```
 python nira.py asset create cube-animation volumetric_video assets/sequence/cube*.obj assets/sequence/cube*.png
 ```
-Upload cube0001.obj through cube0006.obj and cube0001.png through cube0006.png to a new asset named cube-animation as a playback sequence (aka Volumetric Video, 4D Video, etc), then wait for the asset to finish processing on the server and print its URL.
+Upload cube0001.obj through cube0006.obj and cube0001.png through cube0006.png to a new asset named cube-animation as a playback sequence (aka Volumetric Video, 4D Video, etc) and print its URL.
 When uploading volumetric video, the naming scheme for the geometry files and texture files should match.
 For example, cube0001.obj will be matched to cube0001.png.
 It is also acceptable to have cube0001.obj and cube0001.obj.png.
 Also note, the asterisk wildcard usage in this example is taking advantage of the shell's filename expansion.
 If executing this command from a context that isn't using a shell, you'll need to separately specify each file name.